Oslandia/workshop-3d/data/03_integrate.md

 Import CityGML data into our database
 -------------------------------------

-The raw CityGML data still needs a bit of work for Cardano to be able to recognize them.
+The raw CityGML data still needs a bit of work for Cuardo to be able to recognize them.

 Use the script "texture_load.sql".
 It will create a "textured_citygml" table.